MicrosoftDocs/dynamics-365-ai/ai-docs/sales/conversation-intelligence-seller-details.md

 topic-status: Drafting
 ---

-# Analyze customer calls to improve sales

-Sales calls are one of the most important part of your business as these calls help you to change the shape of your business by improving sales and generating revenue.
+# View a seller’s performance to identify best practices and coaching opportunities

+View insights and analysis of each seller’s performance during calls with customers and leads.

 The information you see on the **Seller details** page varies according to your role (sales manager or seller).
-To view the **Seller details** page, sign in to the **Dynamics 365 Conversation Intelligence** application, and select **Seller details**.
+To view the **Seller details** page, sign in to **Conversation Intelligence**, and select **Seller details**.

 ## Seller details page for sales managers

 As a sales manager, the **Seller details** page helps you analyze the overall behavior of an individual seller during customer calls.
-Using this analysis, you can identifying coaching scenarios to increase sales wins and productivity gains for the business.
+Using this analysis, you can identify coaching scenarios to increase wins and productivity gains for the business.
 With the **Seller details** page, you can:

 - Identify keywords that customers use during calls.

-- Identify competitor names that customers bring up during calls.
+- Identify competitor names that customers mention during calls.

 - Identify potential sellers who might need coaching.

+- Identify best practices of your top sellers.

-- Drill down into the seller view and analyze the data, such as conversational KPIs, insights, and customer sentiment.
+- Drill down into each seller view and analyze the data, such as conversational KPIs, insights, and customer sentiment.

-- Analyze call transcripts and identify the areas where sellers need coaching.
+- Analyze call transcripts and identify the areas where sellers need coaching, or where top sellers excel.

 - Comment on call transcripts and share with sellers.

-- Provide coaching comments to sales reps through emails.
+- Drill down into specific seller’s calls to follow up on action items, signals, such as keywords, competitors mentioned during the call, and identify possible coaching activities.

 The following image is an example of how the seller page is displayed for sales managers: